 If you often use Voice Recorder on your Windows 10 device, you likely know the location where Voice Recorder saves recordings.
-But many users are not sure where recorded files are saved by Voice Recorder app on a Windows 10 PC.
+But many users are not sure where recorded files are saved by the Voice Recorder app on a Windows 10 PC.

 Location of recordings done by Voice Recorder in Windows 10

-In the above path, “C” is the drive where Windows 10 is installed and UserName is your user account name.
+In the above path, “C” is the drive where Windows 10 is installed, and UserName is your user account name.

-You don’t need to manually navigate to Sound recordings folder.
-The Voice Recorder app itself offers a way to access Sound recording folder.
-When the app is open, click the three dots (located at the bottom right) and then click Open file location to open the folder containing your voice recordings.
+You don’t need to manually navigate to the Sound recordings folder.
+The Voice Recorder app itself offers a way to access the Sound recording folder.
+Right-click on a recording and then click Open file location to open the folder containing your voice recordings.

 How do I change the default location of Voice Recorder files?